Atomzwieback/obsidian-search-mcp/README.md

 <div align="center">
   <img src="logo.png" alt="Obsidian Search MCP Logo" width="400">

+  **Blazing fast search for your Obsidian knowledge base, directly in Claude**

-  A Model Context Protocol (MCP) server that provides fast full-text search capabilities for Obsidian vaults using Tantivy-Go.
+  A Model Context Protocol (MCP) server that provides instant full-text search capabilities for Obsidian vaults using Tantivy-Go.
 </div>

+## Why Obsidian Search MCP?

+If you're like me, your Obsidian vault contains years of accumulated knowledge - meeting notes, project documentation, research, ideas, and personal thoughts.
+But when working with Claude, you're limited to copy-pasting individual notes.

+**This MCP server solves that by giving Claude direct search access to your entire knowledge base.**

+Now you can ask Claude questions like:
+- "What did I document about the PYCK project?"
+- "Find my notes on Temporal workflows"
+- "Search for that meeting where we discussed the API redesign"

+And Claude will instantly search through thousands of notes to find exactly what you need, complete with context and line numbers.

 ## Features